Quirke (series)

-The Quirke series of crime novels, written by Irish novelist John Banville under the pen name Benjamin Black, centers on the titular character, a pathologist in 1950s Dublin.
-The series is published by Henry Holt & Co. in the U.S..
-The first novel, Christine Falls, was first released by Picador in the U.K. in 2006; it was published in the U.S. a year later.
+The Quirke series of crime novels, written by Irish novelist John Banville, centres on the titular character, a pathologist in 1950s Dublin.
+The first seven volumes in the series (published 2007–2016) appeared under the pen name Benjamin Black: subsequent volumes have appeared under Banville's own name.

+The series is published by Henry Holt & Co. in the US.
+The first novel, Christine Falls, was first released by Picador in the UK in 2006; it was published in the US a year later.

 Banville has stated that he drew from his experiences when he first moved to Dublin to inform the Quirke series:

-The final novel in the series April in Spain features the character St. John Strafford, who is also a character in other Banville works.
+The eighth and ninth novels in the series, April in Spain and The Lock-Up, feature investigator St. John Strafford, a "Big House" Protestant, who is also a character in other Banville works, including Snow (2020) and The Secret Guests (2022).

 Television adaptation

 A three-part miniseries based on the novels stars Gabriel Byrne as Quirke.
 The series first aired on RTÉ One in Ireland in early 2014, and later that year on BBC One in the UK.